 Bassist Gregg August has a sound on his instrument that’s simultaneously warm and almost intimidatingly strong, the sound of a well-toned muscle repeatedly flexing and snapping.
 His work with saxophonist JD Allen‘s trio, over the course of four albums, has brought him quite forcefully to my attention; the way he churns the earth between Allen and drummer Rudy Royston, seizing the lead spot as often as he fills in the background, has helped make that group one of the best in current jazz.
 Now, on his latest CD as a leader, he’s absorbed and augmented that group for four of eight compositions, while putting together an almost entirely different quartet for four more.

-Half of Four by Six is performed by a sextet that includes Allen, August and Royston, as well as trumpeter John Bailey, alto saxophonist Yosvany Terry, and pianist Luis Perdomo.
+Half of Four by Six (buy it on Amazon) is performed by a sextet that includes Allen, August and Royston, as well as trumpeter John Bailey, alto saxophonist Yosvany Terry, and pianist Luis Perdomo.
 The other half of the disc features August and Perdomo alongside soprano saxophonist Sam Newsome and drummer E.J.
 Strickland.
 The two groups, obviously, take very different approaches to everything they do – melody, rhythm, improvisation – and may wind up dividing listeners, though it really shouldn’t.

 The album is divided into four sets of two tracks; the quartet is up first, featured on “Affirmation” and “For Calle Picota,” at which point the sextet takes over on “For Max” and “Bandolim.”
 The album’s second half kicks off with “Strange Street” and “A Ballad for MV,” by the quartet, before concluding with two more sextet pieces, “Relative Obscurity” and “For Miles.”